circonus/product-docs/irondb/getting-started/manual-installation.md

 ---
-title: Manual Installation
+title: Installation
-weight: 20
+sidebar_position: 1
 ---

 # Installation

+How to install IRONdb on a system.

 ## System Requirements